CaptnSisko/CHARM/notebooks/trevor/README.md

 - The tradeoff is that users with unsupported/legacy usb chargers may experience issues, and our design should only be used with usb power supplies that support at least 2.4 amps at 5 volts
 - A fuse helps to mitigate safety hazards from accidental short circuits or other malfunctions causing current to be overdrawn
 - For ease of soldering, CUI devices has [power-only USB-C connectors](https://www.mouser.com/pdfDocs/intro-to-power-only-usb-type-c_mouser.pdf) with fewer pins
+- There are [mixed messages](https://electronics.stackexchange.com/questions/389972/usb-shield-to-ground-or-not-to-ground) about whether to ground the USB sheild, so a 0Ω resistor will allow us to change it either way as needed

 ### Boost Converter